HLR/DomiKnowS/README.md

 ## Cite

-If you find this repository useful, please also consider cite our paper:
+If you find this work useful, please also consider cite our paper:

 Quan Guo, Hossein Rajaby Faghihi, Yue Zhang, Andrzej Uszok, Parisa Kordjamshidi, Inference-Masked Loss for Deep Structured Output Learning, in _Proceedings of the Twenty-Ninth International Joint Conference on Artificial Intelligence (IJCAI 2020)_, 2020